 First, most, but not all, of my O scale 3-rail to dead-rail conversion experience is with Sunset 3rd rail steam locomotives: Big Boys, Cab Forwards, Challengers, and Alleghenys, so first off you see that I’m an articulated locomotive fan.
 Articulated locomotives (AL) can be challenging to dis-assemble, and, especially, re-assemble.
 Heck, they are tricky to handle correctly especially since the front driver chassis must in some way “float” to navigate modest-radius curves.

-In general, even though 3-rail locomotives pick up AC from the track, the locomotive motors are almost always DC motors, where the DC power is usually supplied via a connector from the tender.
+In general, even though 3-rail locomotives pick up AC from the track, the locomotive motors are almost always DC motors, where a connector from the tender supplies the DC power via a connector from the tender.
 Usually (always in my experience), the two outside rails are electrically connected to the locomotive chassis, and the AC power from the center roller pickups completes the power loop, fully isolated from the locomotive chassis.